 The divorce must be final in order to qualify to remove the conditions on your green card on your own.
 A divorce in New Jersey can take many months, so don’t wait until your spouse files the petition.
 However, the longer you stay married, the easier it is to show that your marriage wasn’t a sham.
 Keep in mind that immigration believes every application was a fraud, to begin with.
 So when faced with a divorce your proofs better be rock solid if you want it to be approved.

 If you have been victimized by your U.S. Citizen spouse you may be able to remove the conditions of your green card alone and without even having a divorce.
 You must prove that were the victim of any act or threatened act of violence (by your U.S. citizen spouse), including any forceful detention, which results in physical or mental injury.
 Psychological or sexual abuse or exploitation, including rape, molestation, incest (if the victim is a minor), or forced prostitution shall be considered acts of violence.
 See 8 C.F.R. § 216.5(e)(3)(i).

-You will need to prove the bonafides of your marriage and that you were a victim.
+You will need to prove bonafide of your marriage and that you were a victim.
 Proving a victim can be easier, with police records, court records, medical records, photographs, psychological evaluations, and witness statements documenting the abuse.
-However, if you quickly ran out of the house proving the bonafides of the marriage may be more challenging.
-At present USCIS can’t advise the abusive spouse about the application.
+However, if you quickly ran out of the house proving the bonafide of the marriage may be more challenging.
+At present, USCIS can’t advise the abusive spouse about the application.